This post may contain affiliate links. Please read our disclosure policy.

 Salmon is one of my favorite ingredients and it makes the most delicious appetizers.
 Try my chopped salmon salad and these prosciutto-wrapped salmon skewers, next.

 You know how some recipes come about out of sheer necessity?
-That’s exactly how this smoked salmon dip was born.
-My husband, Goce, has a habit of buying tons of smoked salmon, and I needed a creative way to use it up.
+That’s exactly how this easy smoked salmon dip was born.
+My husband has a habit of buying tons of smoked salmon and I needed a creative way to use it.
 So, I put together this recipe!
-While this dip isn’t a new concept, my version is always better. 😉

-This homemade salmon dip with cream cheese is smooth and creamy, packed with real, fresh smoked salmon, tangy lemon, and dill.
-I made it for a family brunch recently and served it with crackers and crostini.
-The next day, I smeared leftovers over a bagel for breakfast.
-This dip is unmatched!
+This homemade salmon dip with cream cheese is smooth, packed with real, fresh smoked salmon, tangy lemon, and dill.
+I made it for a family brunch recently and served it with bagel chips, crackers, and crostini.
+The next day, I smeared the leftovers over a toasted bagel for breakfast—and just like that, it was all gone.

-• Authentic smoky flavor.
-This salmon dip has real salmon, tangy cream cheese, sour cream, and a burst of freshness from lemon and dill.
-The results are lightyears tastier than even the fanciest store-bought smoked salmon dip.
-You won’t believe the difference!
+- Authentic smoky flavor.
+This is an easy appetizer made with real salmon, tangy cream cheese, sour cream, and a burst of freshness from lemon and herbs.
+The results are tastier than even the fanciest store-bought smoked salmon dip.

-• Quick to make.
+- Quick to make.
 Using room-temperature cream cheese makes mixing the dip super quick.
 Just fold in your salmon and a handful of herbs, and pop the bowl into the fridge.
 It takes minutes to prep and 1 hour to chill, and you’re ready to serve.
+Seafood lovers will thank you!

-• Versatile.
-Parties, picnics, brunch tables, etc. This cool and creamy salmon dip is one of my favorite appetizers because I can take it anywhere.
-On days when it’s too hot or too short notice for baked shrimp dip (another favorite), I’ll make this cold smoked salmon dip– no oven needed!
+- Versatile.
+Easy appetizers are my jam!
+Parties, picnics, brunch tables, I love them all.
+This cool and creamy salmon dip is one of my favorite appetizers because I can take it anywhere.
+On days when it’s too hot or too short notice for baked shrimp dip (another favorite), I’ll make this cold smoked salmon dip – no oven needed!

 Recipe Ingredients